 Don’t Be too Rigid

 You have a plan, FastPass reservations, entertainment planned & dining booked.
 But make sure you leave some slack for adverse weather, mishaps and just to enjoy your vacation.

 Fastpass+ is Disney’s attraction reservation system.
 Fastpass+ allows you to book attractions in advance & join a much shorter queue so you can experience the ride quicker.

-If you don’t use Fastpass+ you will spend a longer period in standby queues.
+If you don’t use Fastpass+ you will spend a longer period in standby lines.
 In busy periods this will mean you will experience fewer attractions.

-However, there is a difference between being prepared and being too prepared.
-Remember everything you take you have to carry.
-Do you really need that first aid kit?
+There is a difference between being prepared and being too prepared.
+Remember everything you take in your park bag you have to carry.

 Don’t Forget Water